yicentian02/GRAM-RL/README.md

 # GRAM-RL
-Code of ReinforcementLearning-DrivenGenerativeRetrievalwith  Semantic-aligned Multi-LayerIdentifiers
+Code of Reinforcement Learning-Driven Generative Retrieval with Semantic-aligned Multi-LayerIdentifiers